-An additional representation obtained from the incoherent averaging (\gls{ie} after envelope detection) of all test images is provided in supplementary material (\cref{sec:sup:results:numerical-evaluations}), with an emphasis on remaining artifacts.
+An additional representation obtained from the incoherent averaging (\gls{ie}, after envelope detection) of all test images is provided in the Supplementary Material (\cref{sec:sup:results:numerical-evaluations}), with an emphasis on remaining artifacts.

-\Cref{fig:results:experimental} depicts the experimental results of an example image for both \gls{invitro} (top row) and \gls{invivo} (bottom row) acquisitions.
-Overall, it can be observed that, despite using only simulated dataset for training, key effects of the proposed approach translated well to experimental settings.
+\Cref{fig:results:experimental} shows the experimental results of an example image for both \gls{invitro} (top row) and \gls{invivo} (bottom row) acquisitions.
+Overall, it can be observed that, despite using only simulated data for training, the key effects of the proposed approach translated well to experimental settings.

 The visual assessment of \gls{invitro} results shows that both \gls{sl} and \gls{gl} artifacts (clearly visible in the anechoic inclusion) were strongly reduced.
 (Note that \gls{ew} artifacts are harder to identify as they result in patterns that resemble speckle.)
-This effect was confirmed quantitatively by the \gls{cr} measured in each inclusion of the \gls{invivo} phantom (\cref{tab:experimental-phantom-metrics}).
-The \gls{cr} in the anechoic inclusion was largely improved compared with the \gls{lq} case.
-However, the proposed approach seemed to slightly \enquote{overshoot} in the other two inclusions compared with the \gls{hq} reference.
-Speckle patterns were generally well-preserved, and the evaluation of the speckle resolution cell (\cref{tab:experimental-phantom-metrics}) revealed an improved resolution over \gls{lq} images.
+This effect was confirmed quantitatively by the contrast measured in each inclusion of the \gls{invitro} phantom (\cref{tab:experimental-phantom-metrics}).
+The contrast in the anechoic inclusion was largely improved compared with \gls{lq}.
+However, the proposed approach seemed to slightly \enquote{overshoot} in the other two inclusions compared with \gls{hq} (reference).
+Speckle patterns were generally well-preserved.
+Yet, almost no improvement in the lateral resolution of speckle patterns was observed and measured (\cref{tab:experimental-phantom-metrics}).